DFalque/dcsl_interview/README.md

 ### Refetch phones

-When we add a new mobile to the server currently we can not see the new mobile on the screen immediately, (at least in my case I have bad internet in the airbnb where I am xd), to solve it could be defined refetchs or directly modify the useState adding a new mobile in he Frontend.
+When we add a new mobile to the server currently we can not see the new mobile on the screen immediately, (at least in my case I have bad internet in the airbnb where I am right now xd), to solve it could be defined refetchs or directly modify the useState adding a new mobile in he Frontend.
 (Last one is not a good practice).

 ### Add validation